denzelrenner/Dissertation/README.md

 sbatch ~/scripts/run_prokka.sh
 ```

 2. Now that is done you can run Panta by running the command below.
-It will use the gff files just produced to build the pan-genome
+It will use the gff files just produced to build the pan-genome.
+This will take 5 days to complete

 ```bash
 sbatch ~/scripts/panta_scripts/panta_030pid_e7_LD07_split_1173genomes.sh